Abheeshta-P/scribblecorner/README.md

-<h1 align="center"> ✍🏻 Scribble Corner ✍🏻 </h1>
+<h1 align="center"> Scribble Corner ✍🏻 </h1>

 Welcome to **ScribbleCorner**! 🎨✏️ A simple yet powerful drawing application that lets you unleash your creativity right in your browser.
-With an intuitive interface and essential drawing tools, ScribbleCorner is designed for both casual doodlers and serious artists.

 ## 🎨 **Features**